-Lead in Drinking Water - Manchester Water Department
+More on Lead: Lead in Drinking Water - Manchester Water Department Service Line Inventory: Information, Map, and Survey

 PFAS Results 2023(PDF, 186KB)

-In light of rapidly changing regulations, these values will be published on a ongoing basis, along with new regulatory developments, rather than the annual basis on which the Water Quality Reports are issued.
 While the concentration of PFAS has not changed substantially in the time we have been monitoring it, the levels to which to we are comparing them has changed considerably.
-When reviewing older water quality reports, note that there may be some early results that were considered non-detections due to lower reporting thresholds.
+When reviewing older water quality reports, note that there may be some early results that were considered non-detections due to less sensitive detection methods or reporting thresholds.

 Water Quality Reports - last five annual comprehensive reports of Laboratory Results